Tattoos and Piercings: Are there unintended effects?

 My first thought was a question.
 I wondered if the application of the tattoos was itself the treatment, or if it was a guide to show him where to apply acupressure.
 I’ve certainly been known to send patients home with Sharpie marks to indicate where they should press for the next few days.
 The process of tattooing will of course stimulate the point, and act as an effective treatment.
 Long term, however, the ink doesn’t continue to activate the area (as far as I know).

 There was a recent discussion on an acupuncturist’s discussion board where a number of providers cited patients unconsciously placing tattoos where they need treatment.
-For example, someone with a Spleen* deficiency having a design above her inner ankle.
+For example, someone with a Spleen** deficiency having a design above her inner ankle.
 I haven’t seen that trend myself, but I do recall a particularly disturbed young man I met while waiting in line for a fitting room at Goodwill.
 He was clearly mentally ill, and very agitated.
 He had Shenmen (the seat of mental health) pierced on both sides, an unusual location for an earring.
 I asked him why he chose that site, and he said it just felt right.
+Shen Men is a terrific point, and I think his instinct to stimulate the point was a good one, but he went about it the wrong way.
+Having a large piece of metal blocking the point 24/7 can actually cause more problems.

 I’m not anti-body-modification.
-In fact, I have a ankle bracelet tattoo myself that says “VIVO VT SERVIAM” – Latin for “I live to serve.”
+In fact, I have an ankle bracelet tattoo myself that says “VIVO VT SERVIAM” – Latin for “I live to serve.”
 As with all big changes to your body, however, you should undertake them with thought.

-*Remember that in Chinese medicine, capitalized organs are energetic concepts and should not be confused with your anatomical organs.
+**Remember that in Chinese medicine, capitalized organs are energetic concepts and should not be confused with your anatomical organs.
 In this case, the Spleen transforms food into energy, while your physical spleen stores and filters blood, and plays a role in the immune system.
+This is an ancient system, built before a modern understanding of physiology.